Aquat1c/efz-training-mode/README.md

 # EFZ Training Mode

-A comprehensive training mode enhancement tool for Eternal Fighter Zero that provides frame data analysis, Recoil Guard (RG) timing information, and other essential training features.
+A comprehensive training mode enhancement tool for Eternal Fighter Zero.
+It provides frame data analysis, RG (Recoil Guard) timing, robust auto-actions, and a modern in-game ImGui overlay with live configuration.

 ## Features

-- **Real-time Frame Data Analysis**: Displays frame advantage information for blocked moves and RG situations
+- Real-time frame data: block advantage, RG advantage, gap timing
-- **Detailed RG Analysis**: Shows attack windows and timing differences between Stand, Crouch, and Air RG
+- Detailed RG analysis: Stand/Crouch/Air windows and outcomes
-- **Position Manipulation**: Easily record and teleport player positions for setup practice
+- Position tools: record and teleport with directional modifiers
-- **Player Status Modification**: Adjust health, meter, RF values, and positions through an in-game menu
-- **Move ID Tracking**: Monitor character state transitions with detailed move ID logging
+- Player status editor: HP, meter, RF, positions from the overlay
-- **Visual Frame Counter**: Track game frames with accurate internal and visual frame displays
+- Move ID tracking and a visual frame counter
-- **Smart Online Mode Detection**: Automatically detects online play and temporarily disables training features to prevent desyncs
-- **ImGui Overlay Interface**: Modern in-game overlay with configuration options and real-time data display
-- **Auto-Tech Options**: Configure automatic air-teching with directional control
-- **Auto-Action System**: Set up automatic responses after blocking, hitstun, or on wakeup
-- **Auto-Jump Configuration**: Customize automatic jump patterns with directional options
+- Smart online mode detection (auto-safe disable to prevent desyncs)
+- ImGui overlay UI with a dedicated Settings tab
+- Auto-tech options with direction and delay
+- Auto-action system: After Block, After Hitstun, On Wakeup, After Airtech
+- Auto-jump and dashes: jump via immediate input; dashes via buffer motions
+- New: Live hotkey rebinding in UI (press-to-bind) and on-disk config save/reload
+- New: Toggle the debug console from the UI (off by default); logs are buffered from startup so enabling later shows full history

 ## Installation

-1. Build the DLL using Visual Studio or CMake
+1) Build the DLL or download a release
+- Build with CMake or Visual Studio (see Building below)

+2) Install the DLL
-2. Place the generated `efz_training_mode.dll` in your EFZ mods directory.
+- Place `efz_training_mode.dll` in your EFZ mods folder (same place you put other EFZ Mod Manager DLLs)
-3. Make sure to add `efz_training_mode=1` AT THE BOTTOM of the "EfzModManager.ini" file.
-You can download and install the EFZ Mod Manager here - [link](https://docs.google.com/spreadsheets/d/1r0nBAaQczj9K4RG5zAVV4uXperDeoSnXaqQBal2-8Us/edit?usp=sharing)
-4. A console window will appear with frame data information.
+- Add this line to the bottom of `EfzModManager.ini`:
+  - `efz_training_mode=1`
+  - EFZ Mod Manager download: [link](https://docs.google.com/spreadsheets/d/1r0nBAaQczj9K4RG5zAVV4uXperDeoSnXaqQBal2-8Us/edit?usp=sharing)

+3) First run
+- The overlay loads in-game; open the menu via the hotkey (default: 7)
+- A config file `efz_training_config.ini` is created next to the DLL
+- Console is OFF by default (you can enable it in Settings → General).
+All logs since startup are buffered and will appear when you enable it.

 ## Online Play Support

 The training mode now features automatic network detection:

 - When a connection to another player is detected, the tool will:
-  - Temporarily hide the console window (after a 3-second countdown)
+  - Temporarily hide the console window (after a short countdown)
-  - Disable all training mode hotkeys
+  - Disable training-mode hotkeys
-  - Prevent any accidental inputs that could cause desynchronization
+  - Prevent injected inputs that could cause desyncs
-- When the online match ends, the console and hotkeys will be automatically closed.
+- When the online match ends, the console/hotkeys restore automatically
 - This ensures a safe experience when switching between training and online play without needing to disable the mod

-## Controls
+## Controls (default hotkeys)

-The tool provides several hotkeys to control its functionality (automatically disabled during online play):
+These can be changed in Settings → Hotkeys (press-to-bind) or in the INI; they’re automatically disabled during online play.

-- **1**: Teleport players to recorded/default positions
+- 1: Teleport players to recorded/default positions
-  - With **Left Arrow**: Move both players to left side
-  - With **Right Arrow**: Move both players to right side
+  - With Left/Right: move both to that side
-  - With **Up Arrow**: Swap P1 and P2 positions
+  - With Up: swap P1 and P2
-  - With **Down Arrow**: Place players close together at center
-  - With **Down Arrow + Z**: Place players at round start positions
+  - With Down: place at center; with Down+Z: round-start positions
-- **2**: Record current player positions
+- 2: Record current player positions
-- **3**: Open configuration menu: enable airtechs, jumps and change the values like positions, HP, RF and Eternity meter.
+- 3: Open config menu (overlay)
-- **4**: Toggle title display mode between detailed and standard
+- 4: Toggle detailed vs standard console title
-- **5**: Reset frame counter
+- 5: Reset frame counter
-- **6**: Show help information and clear console
+- 6: Show help and clear console
-- **7**: Toggle ImGui overlay interface
+- 7: Toggle ImGui overlay

 ## Frame Data Monitoring